HarryYuTou/BOOK/README.md

-# Unsupervised Machine Learning Project
+# Unsupervised Machine Learning Chapter

 ## Overview
 This project explores various Unsupervised Machine Learning techniques using the "Netflix Userbase Dataset" available on Kaggle.
 The focus is on applying different clustering methods to uncover insights that can be used for business decisions, particularly in the context of customer segmentation.